dpetrini/mnist_compare/Readme.md

 # Compare descriptors and Machine Learning Algorithms
-Compare different HOG descriptor parameters and ML approaches for image classification.
+Tool to compare different HOG descriptor parameters and ML approaches for image classification.

 The python script __eval_train_classify.py__ perform following tasks:
  * read all dataset, split in train and test